sigp/lighthouse/book/src/become-a-validator.md

 If your beacon node hasn't finished syncing yet, you'll see some `ERRO` messages indicating that your node isn't synced yet.
-It is safest to wait for your node to sync before moving onto the next step, otherwise your validator may active before you're able to produce blocks and attestations.
+It is safest to wait for your node to sync before moving onto the next step, otherwise your validator may activate before you're able to produce blocks and attestations.
 However, it generally takes 4-8+ hours after deposit for a validator to become active.
 If your `est_time` is less than 4 hours, you _should_ be fine to just move to the next step.
 After all, this is a testnet and you're only risking Goerli ETH.